Degenerate Perverse Sheaves on Abelian Varieties: Formulation of the main results

-For isogenies $f:X\to Y$ the functors $f_*$ and $f^*$ preserve $F(X)$, $E(X)$ and the categories of perverse sheaves; an easy consequence of the properties of the class $N_{Euler}$ (defined in [KrW]) and the adjunction formula.
-A complex $K$ is called {\it negligible}, if its perverse cohomology is in $N(X)$.
+For isogenies $f:X\to Y$ between complex abelian varieties the functors $f_*$ and $f^*$ preserve $F(X)$, $E(X)$ and the categories of perverse sheaves; this is an easy consequence of the properties of the class $N_{Euler}$ (defined in [KrW]) and the adjunction formula.
+A complex $K$ with bounded constructible cohomology sheaves is called {\it negligible}, if its perverse cohomology sheaves ${}^p H^\nu(K)$ are all contained in $N(X)$.